pycroscopy/pyNSID/docs/source/install.rst

 Compatibility
 ~~~~~~~~~~~~~
-* pyNSID is compatible with python 2.7, and 3.4 onwards.
+* pyNSID is compatible with python 3.6 onwards.
 Please raise an issue if you find a bug.
 * We do not support 32 bit architectures
 * We only support text that is UTF-8 compliant due to restrictions posed by HDF5